IAmBullsaw/SkolmatenParser/README.md

 # SkolmatenParser
-Script that parses https:/skolmaten.se for all lunches this week.
+Script that scrapes https:/skolmaten.se for all lunches this week.

+Minimal filtering for dishes that aren't vegetarian.